 What subscribers are using the clinical datasets for:

-- PROVIDE CONTEXT for RESULTS OBTAINED for candidate compounds
+- PROVIDE CONTEXT for RESULTS OBTAINED with candidate compounds

 HELP DEVELOP OVERALL REGULATORY STRATEGY and optimize clinical drug interaction trials